 The school keeps a written central record in the School Office of any First-aid treatment given.
 This gives the date and time of treatment, details of the illness, what First-aid was given.
 The record is signed by

-Regent's Park Sloane Square The Health & Safety Officer A Senior First-aider.
+Regent's Park Sloane Square FH Preparatory School The Health & Safety Officer A Senior First-aider A Senior First-aider

-The school will keep a separate RIDDOR record in the event of major injury, dangerous occurrence or reportable disease.
+The school will keep a separate RIDDOR record in the event of major injury, dangerous occurrence, or reportable disease.